-This chapter documents MDOT SHA's standard bridge railings as well as provides application guidance for each standard bridge rail.
-Standard MDOT SHA bridge railing should be the first bridge railings considered; however, in some instances a non-standard application may be required based on the unique challenges of a location.
-Section 3.2 of this chapter documents the process that must be followed when a bridge railing other than an MDOT SHA standard bridge railing is proposed for use.
+This chapter documents MDOT SHA's bridge railings as well as provides application guidance for each bridge rail.
+The MDOT SHA bridge railings outlined in this manual should be the first bridge railings considered; however, in some instances another bridge barrier type may be required based on the unique challenges of a location.
+Section 3.2 of this chapter documents the process that must be followed when a bridge railing other than the MDOT SHA bridge railings outlined in this manual is proposed for use.

-3.1 MDOT SHA Standard Bridge Rails
+3.1 MDOT SHA Bridge Rails

-The Maryland Department of Transportation - State Highway Administration (MDOT SHA) Office of Structures currently maintains details of bridge rails.
+The Maryland Department of Transportation - State Highway Administration (MDOT SHA) Office of Structures currently maintains a manual of structural details that contains various bridge rails.
+This manual can be accessed through the on-line MDOT SHA Book of Standards for Highway and Incidental Structures, Category 4.
 Below is a discussion of each MDOT SHA bridge rail detail.

 42" F-Shape Parapet (SUP-TB(42F)) Section 2.2 Classification: Traffic Barrier MASH Test Level Approval: TL-5 Suggested Application Locations: This traffic barrier is generally the default barrier for MDOT SHA structure use.
 It shall be used provided the following conditions are met: No sidewalks; Not a single slope barrier application location (see single slope barrier suggested application locations; and Not a tube rail barrier application location (see tube rail barrier suggested application locations).
 Height Requirements: The barrier must be 42" for MASH TL-5 compliance.
 The 3" toe allows for future overlays, however, with any decrease in height, the barrier is considered a TL-4 application and not a TL-5 application.
-Transition Requirements: This application requires an end post in accordance with MDOT SHA SUB-EP(42F) and a full stiffness transition in accordance with MD 605.41.
+Transition Requirements: This application requires an end post in accordance with MDOT SHA SU and a full stiffness transition in accordance with MD 605.41.

-Single Slope Parapet (SUP-TB(SS)) Section 2.2 Classification: Traffic Barrier MASH Test Level Approval: TL-5 Suggested Application Locations: Interstates; Interstate ramps; and Highways with more than two travel lanes in a given travel direction (excluding acceleration/ deceleration lanes) with a posted speed greater than or equal to 50 mph.
-Height Requirements: The barrier must be 42" for MASH TL-5 compliance.
-The single slope face allows for future overlays, however, with any decrease in height, the barrier is considered a TL-4 application.
+Single Slope Parapet (SUP-TB(SS)) Section 2.2 Classification: Traffic Barrier MASH Test Level Approval: TL-5 Suggested Application Locations: • Highways with more than two travel lanes in a given travel direction Height Requirements: The barrier must be 42" for MASH TL-5 compliance.
+The single slope face a for future overlays, however, with any decrease in height, the barrier is considered a TL-4 application.
 Transition Requirements: This application requires an end post in accordance with MDOT SHA SUB-EP(42SS) and a full stiffness transition in accordance with 605.41.

 Parapet with Sidewalk (SUP-TB(SW)) Section 2.2 Classification: Combination Barrier MASH Test Level Approval: TL-2 The Parapet with Sidewalk barrier should only be used at low-speed locations where pedestrian facilities are present and where the posted speed is 45 mph or less.
 Suggested Application Locations: This bridge rail meets all the requirements to be considered a pedestrian railing and/ or a bicycle railing.
 The sidewalk width should be installed at a minimum of 5'-8" in width.
-Height Requirements: The barrier must be 42" in height to be considered acceptable as a pedestrian or neight kequitements: bicycle rail.
-Transition Boquiromonts: This application requires an end post in accordance with MDOT SHA SUB-EP(SW)- Transition Requirements: 101 and a full stiffness transition in accordance with 605.41.
+Height Demoissers auto.
+The barrier must be 42" in height to be considered acceptable as a pedestrian or Height Requirements: bicycle rail.
+Transition Requirements: This application requires an end post in accordance with MDOT SHA SUB-EP(SW)- Transition Requirements.
+101 and a full stiffness transition in accordance with 605.41.